shiznix/unity-gentoo/README_known_issues.txt

         unity-base/unity-settings-daemon (Ubuntu fork of gnome-base/gnome-settings-daemon)
         unity-base/unity-control-center (Ubuntu fork of gnome-base/gnome-control-center)
   * The flow-on effect of this development lag and subsequent version mismatch is that some updated features in Gnome can break in Unity

+- On some desktop installations the machine may mysteriously suspend to sleep (if supported) after 20 minutes
+ * This is a bug with Gnome's gnome-settings-daemon default power settings Check the follwing as desktop user:
+		$ gsettings get org.gnome.settings-daemon.plugins.power sleep-inactive-ac-timeout
+	If it returns anything above '0', then the following will need to be issued:
+		$ gsettings set org.gnome.settings-daemon.plugins.power sleep-inactive-ac-timeout 0
+	Alternatively, it may be set via the GUI oriented gnome-base/dconf-editor